php-fig/fig-standards/proposed/PSR-Cache.md

 ### Namespaces

-Namespaces can be used to seperate the storage of different systems in the cache.
+Namespaces can be used to separate the storage of different systems in the cache.
 This allows different sections to be cleared on an individual level, while also preventing overlapping keys.